ito-soft-design/irubykaigi2013/README.md

 Getting started
 ===

-If you not install the CocoaPods run first above commands on your Terminal.app .
+If you haven't installed the CocoaPods, run first above commands on your Terminal.app .

 ```sh
 $ gem install cocoapods